-- the person lacks the mental capacity to make that decision this must be properly explored and recorded in line with the Mental Capacity Act. - other people are, or may be, at risk, including children. - sharing the information could prevent a crime. - the alleged abuser has care and support needs and may also be at risk. - a serious crime has been committed. - staff are implicated. - the person has the mental capacity to make that decision but they may be under duress or being coerced. - the risk is unreasonably high and meets the criteria for a multi-agency risk assessment conference referral. - a court order or other legal authority has requested the information. - there is clear, immediate and significant risk to life (for example there has been a disclosure of intent and means to suicide).
+- the person lacks the mental capacity to make that decision this must be properly explored and recorded in line with the Mental Capacity Act. - other people are, or may be, at risk, including children. - sharing the information could prevent a crime. - the alleged abuser has care and support needs and may also be at risk. - a serious crime has been committed. - staff are implicated. - the person has the mental capacity to make that decision, but they may be under duress or being coerced. - the risk is unreasonably high and meets the criteria for a multi-agency risk assessment conference referral. - a court order or other legal authority has requested the information. - there is clear, immediate and significant risk to life (for example there has been a disclosure of intent and means to suicide).

 If staff are unsure about whether information relating to safeguarding can be shared, seek advice from a member of the Safeguarding Team.
+The risk of sharing information is often perceived as higher than it actually is.
+It is important that staff consider the risk of not sharing information.

-This guidance has been taken from the Social Care Institute of Excellence's resource for Information Sharing, which can be found here: SCIE - Sharing Information.
+This guidance has been taken from the Social Care Institute of Excellence's resource for Information Sharing, which can be found here: www.scie.org.uk/safeguarding/adults/practice/sharing-information